Home » Blog » How to Manage Teams in Microsoft Teams Admin Center (2023 Tutorial)

 You need to have an active Microsoft 365 or Office 365 license to use Teams and the Teams Admin Center.

-Permission to access the Teams Admin Center
+Permission to access the MS Teams Admin Center

-Your account needs to have the appropriate permissions to access the Teams Admin Center, i.e. the Global administrator or Teams service administrator role.
+Your account needs to have the appropriate permissions to access the MS Teams Admin Center, i.e. the Global administrator or Teams service administrator role.

 Some administrative tasks may require additional resources or systems to be available, such as an active phone system.